kokkos/kokkos-fft/docs/intro/building.rst

 .. _building:

-Building Kokkos-fft
+Building kokkos-fft
 ===================

-This section describes how to build Kokkos-fft with some advanced options.
+This section describes how to build kokkos-fft with some advanced options.
-In order to build Kokkos-fft, we use ``CMake`` with following compilers.
+In order to build kokkos-fft, we use ``CMake`` with following compilers.
 Kokkos and backend FFT libraries are also necessary.
-Available CMake options for Kokkos-fft are listed.
+Available CMake options for kokkos-fft are listed.

 Compiler versions
 -----------------

-Kokkos-fft relies on quite basic functionalities of Kokkos, and thus it is supposed to work with compilers used for `Kokkos <https://kokkos.org/kokkos-core-wiki/requirements.html>`_.
+kokkos-fft relies on quite basic functionalities of Kokkos, and thus it is supposed to work with compilers used for `Kokkos <https://kokkos.org/kokkos-core-wiki/requirements.html>`_.
 However, we have not tested all the listed compilers there and thus recommend the following compilers which we use frequently for testing.

 * ``gcc 8.3.0+`` - CPUs